Anishukla/Codechef_Hacktoberfest-2021/README.md

-<!doctype html>

 <meta charset="utf-8">
 <meta name="Generator" content="Markdown preview & Parsedown">
-<title>Codechef</title>

 <h1>Codechef Division 2 Long Challenge Solutions!</h1>
 <p>This repository is mainly open to those who are looking to make some PR for the Hacktoberfest event, and to get started
   with GitHub and the open-source world.
-In this repository, you can find the solutions (as source code) for the problems asked on Codechef during Long Challenges.
+In this repository, you can find the solutions (as source code) for the problems of Division 2 asked on Codechef during Long Challenges.
 The goal of the repo is to have a collection of answers to all long challenge problems of all finished competitions held in 2019 i.e. from January 2019(JAN19B) to September 2019(SEPT19B) in as many different programming languages as possible.</p>